esccode/esccode.github.io/_posts/2023-05-15-comptia-data-domain.md

 - Databases
   - Relational
   - Non-relational
-- Data mart/**data warehousing**/data lake (DW. is a technology that is dedicated to the storage of company data from a wide range of sources for reporting and decision-making purposes, DM. is a subset of the data warehouse that is dedicated to a specific department or group)
+- Data mart/data warehousing/data lake (**data warehouse** is a technology that is dedicated to the storage of company data from a wide range of sources for reporting and decision-making purposes),  (**data mart** is a subset of the data warehouse that is dedicated to a specific department or group), (**data lake** is a technology for storing large amounts of structured and unstructured types of information in their original format)
   - Online transactional processing(**OLTP**) (A class of software that allows large numbers of database transactions in real time, typically over the internet)
   - Online analytical processing(**OLAP**)(A class of software that allows complex analysis to be conducted on large databases without negatively affecting transactional systems)
 - Schema concepts